Mexican States of Quintana Roo and Yucatan: Mayan Cenotes and Ancient Sacred Cities

 That said, Merida has one of the largest centro histórico districts in the Americas.
 Large scale production of the fibrous agave plant at the turn of the 20th century fueled economic prosperity that created a legacy of stunning architecture.
 Many of these sublime structures today are home to an array of world-class museums that display the distinctive history and culture of the Yucatan.

 An excellent starting point to visiting Merida is the Palacio de Gobierno, the Yucatan's government's administrative seat.
 This gorgeous arcaded building features a series of murals painted by Merida-born master painter Fernando Castro Pacheco in the late 1970s.
-Pacheco was a member of the Taller de Gráfica Popular, a print-making collective founded in 1937 that supported the Mexican Revolution and used art to advance social causes.
+Pacheco was a member of the Taller de Gráfica Popular, a print-making collective founded in 1937 that used art to support revolutionary social causes.

 Mérida has the highest percentage of indigenous population within any large city in Mexico; 60% of the population are Mayan.
 Pacheco's series in the State Capital building chronicles the traumatic history of the Maya in the Yucatan, from early days hunting and worshipping, to the realization of the apocalyptic vision of the high priest Chilam Balam of the white man, a new religion and destruction.